 However, when it comes to scoliosis bracing, some of the concepts in use today–even by the best hospitals and facilities–are dated.
 The medical establishment’s stated goal for bracing scoliosis is halted progression.
 In the paper, A History of Bracing for Idiopathic Scoliosis in North America, the authors state, “The goals of brace treatment for AIS are to prevent progression of deformity and to obviate the need for spinal fusion, not to improve the deformity1.”

 In our opinion, those goals are simply not ambitious enough for kids who require bracing.
-It’s one of the main reasons why we introduced the Gensingen Brace® in North America.
+It’s one of the main reasons why we introduced the Gensingen Brace® here in the United States.

-Like the Boston Brace, the Gensingen is rigid, although it’s made from a more forgiving and lighter weight material.
-Otherwise, the Gensingen Brace® differs significantly from the Boston Brace.
-While both aim to halt a progressive scoliosis, with the Gensingen that’s the minimum–not the primary goal.
-It is anasymmetric, over-corrective 3D brace, so its main advantage is to offer the potential to improve scoliosis bu reducing Cobb angle(s) and improving posture2.
+Like the Boston Brace, the Gensingen Brace is rigid but that is where the similarities end.
+Our scoliosis brace is made from a more forgiving and lighter weight material, and smaller in scale.
+The Gensingen Brace® differs significantly from the Boston Brace in that it is 3D and asymmetric in design.
+Both aim to halt a progressive scoliosis, but with the Gensingen Brace that’s the minimum–not the primary goal.
+The Gensingen strives for over-correction so its main advantage is to offer the potential to improve scoliosis by reducing Cobb angle(s) and improving posture2.

-In-brace corrections are consistently in the 30 – 50% range, with some patients attaining even better in-brace corrections depending on individual spinal flexibility.
-The potential to improve Cobb angle and create a better posture with improved wearability is a big win for scoliosis patients.
-An essential element of effective bracing is comfort.
+In-brace corrections are consistently in the 30 – 50% range, with some patients attaining even better in-brace corrections in their Gensingen Brace depending on individual spinal flexibility.
+The potential to improve Cobb angle and create a better posture with improved wearability is a big win for our scoliosis patients.
+An essential element of effective bracing resulting in a successful outcome is comfort!
 Easier wearability usually leads to improved compliance, and less complaining!
-Since it’s been determined that amount of time in a brace factors into outcome (other factors will play a role as well), the importance of wearability can’t be overstated.
+Since it’s been determined that amount of time in a brace factors into outcome (other factors will play a role as well), the importance of easier wearability can’t be overstated.

 Each brace is designed from a 3D scan (no radiation) making brace measuring easy.
 Casting, although rarely used to create braces today, is eliminated due to CAD/CAM design.
 The importance of CAD/CAM standardization cannot be emphasized enough.
-Being able to eliminate casting means a less stressful and less invasive patient experience.
+3D scanning means a less stressful and less invasive patient experience.
 Standardization offers improved accuracy in manufacture and fit.
-On the other hand, lack of standardization, a problem for some other Chêneau-style braces leads to varied results.
+On the other hand, lack of standardization, a problem for some other Chêneau-style braces, leads to varied results.
 It’s one reason why some Rigo Chêneau braces share the same name but look and fit very differently (see photo below) depending on the person who makes and fits the brace.
 For more on this topic, read our blog entitled, Not All Chêneau Braces Are Created Equal.

 rigo cheneau brace